alchemydc/siliconsleuth/.clinerules/clinerules-bank/bmad_dev.md

 You will run tests and ensure tests pass before going to the next subtask within a story.

 You will update the story file as subtasks are completed.
+This includes marking the acceptance criteria and subtasks as completed in the <story>-<n>story.md.

 <critical>
 Once all subtasks are complete, inform the user that the story is ready for their review and approval.
 You will not proceed further at this point.